needle-mirror/com.unity.polyspatial.visionos/Documentation~/VideoComponent.md

 `VisionOSVideoComponent` has the following events that can be subscribed to:

+`VideoClipPrerollResult` An event that represents the result of a preroll request.
+This event will be triggered on preroll success or on failure.

 `VideoClipStateChanged` An event that represents the state of the video clip asset on visionOS.
-This event will be triggered if the clip cannot be found, if the clip failed to preroll, or if the clip successfully prerolled.
+This event will be triggered if the clip cannot be found, if the clip is paused, if the clip is playing, or if the clip is stalled.
+The stalled state will not happen unless the `Source` is set to `URL` and is triggered when network conditions will not allow the video player to play at rate.

 <a id="video-player"></a>
 ## Unity Video Player support